A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Conclusions and Future work

-In this paper, we proposed a Bayesian framework to maintain data integrity in an IoT network that is exposed to opportunistic data manipulation by adversaries.
-By considering an imperfect monitoring mechanism, we quantified the trustworthiness of the data being collected by an IoT hub through utility values obtained using prospect theory and expected utility theory.
-A comparison was drawn between these two theories considering their features and their applicability to trust measurements in an IoT network.
-According to the theoretical predictions and simulation experiments, prospect theory proved to be more promising for measuring trustworthiness of the aggregated data in risk averse systems.
-An asymmetric weighted moving average scheme is also proposed that can counter stealthy On-Off attacks.
-The proposed framework has been validated using extensive simulation experiments and the results bring out the efficacy of the proposed framework.
+In this paper, we surveyed the deficiencies of existing methods for trust management in IoT networks.
+We explained there is a need for an approach to be adaptive to opportunistic (On-Off) attacks, consider an imperfect anomaly monitoring mechanism, and differentiate between systems with different risk tolerance.
+Therefore, we proposed a prospect theoretic approach to evaluate the data integrity in an IoT network that is exposed to opportunistic and non-opportunistic data manipulation attacks.
+By considering an imperfect anomaly monitoring mechanism, we quantified the trustworthiness of the aggregate data at an IoT hub using utility values obtained by prospect theory and expected utility theory.
+A comparison was drawn between these two theories considering their features and their applicability to trust scoring in an IoT network.
+According to the theoretical predictions and simulation experiments, prospect theory proved to be more promising for measuring trustworthiness of the aggregate data in risk-averse systems.
+Eventually, we put forward asymmetric weighted moving average (AWMA) scheme as an extension of our approach to take into account stealthy On-Off attacks for trust management.
+The proposed framework was validated using extensive simulation experiments and the results bring out the efficacy of the proposed framework.

+Although our proposed method solves several limitations of existing trust management systems for IoT networks, it suffers from centralization and being susceptible to single point of failure.
+In future, we will address this shortcoming by applying blockchain solutions.
+Blockchain has proven to be very promising for decentralization of IoT networks~\cite{salimitari2018survey, roy2019cache}.
+In addition, AI-enabled blockchain platforms can significantly improve fault tolerance and security of IoT networks~\cite{salimitari2019ai}.